Human Resources Policies

 TR02 Penn State Travel Policy

-FNG05 Expenditure Guidelines for Costs Not Allowable under Uniform Guidance
+Procedure CR2009 - Expenditure Guidelines For Costs Not Allowable Under Uniform Guidance

 08/01/2019 – Policy rewritten to reflect changes to taxability of relocation payments under the Tax Cuts and Jobs Act.